Toi Tipu Toi Rea - Emerging Māori Artist Fund

 - Tangata Whenua Māori, or your proposed project must be managed or directed by Māori

-International arts organisations can apply but the application must show direct benefit to NZ arts.
+International arts organisations can apply but the application must show direct benefit to New Zealand arts.

 Benefits and track record